carlosrabelo/grc/README.md

 - Comprehensive Criteria: Support for all Gmail filter criteria (from, to, subject, query, attachments, etc.)
 - Rich Actions: Full range of Gmail actions (archive, mark as read, star, forward, trash, labels, smart labels)
 - Default Values: Automatically applies default boolean action values when omitted
-- Validation: Validates required fields and ensures each filter has criteria and actions
+- Validation: Ensures author details, at least one filter, and that each filter has criteria and actions
 - XML Generation: Outputs properly formatted XML compatible with Gmail's filter import
 - Verbose Logging: Optional detailed logging for debugging and monitoring